 For all the women who are looking for the perfect disc golf shoe, Merrell should definitely be at the top of your list.
 The waterproof design of these shoes does a great job of keeping your feet dry from the elements but also allows breathability so your feet don't start sweating.
 Along with this, they are extremely comfortable and I had no issues of blisters or pain.

-Many could argue that these shoes could have been built specifically for disc golf because they have great levels of grip, are extremely comfortable, waterproof, and they are very durable!
+Many could argue that these shoes could have been built specifically for disc golf as well as a hiking shoe because they have great levels of grip, are extremely comfortable, waterproof, and they are very durable!

 3. Columbia Dakota Drifter Waterproof